NarsilDev/digital-ocean-articles/kubernetes-security.md

 ### Authenticating New Users using SSL/TLS Certificates

 Adding more users to the cluster is not a trivial task.
 As discussed earlier, Kubernetes API is unaware of user management.
-This section will guide you through the process of creating two new remote users: a regular namespace administrator **adm** and a normal user **sammy**, each one having independent kubeconfig files.
+This section will guide you through the process of creating two new users: a regular namespace administrator **adm** and a normal user **sammy**, each one having independent kubeconfig files.

-1. One more time, you'll need an active SSH session on your Master node connect using the following command:
+1. One more time, you'll need an active SSH session on your Master node.
+Connect using the following command:

     ```command
 [environment local]